Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 6|                  -> deliver all unsent messages to current user
 ```

-The general form of our wire protocol is a 4-byte unsigned integer operation code, followed by a pipe character, followed by the relevant information in each particular request.
+The general form of our wire protocol is a 4-byte unsigned integer for the size of the package, the 1-byte unsigned integer for the operation code, followed by a pipe character, followed by the relevant information in each particular request.
 We encode the whole packet using `utf-8` before sending across a socket.
 We chose to use `utf-8` because it is the most common encoding used for text, and it is the default encoding for Python.
-We chose to use a 4-byte unsigned integer for the operation code because it gave us the flexibility to add more potential operations in the future.

 We also decided to limit the length of the message to 280 characters.
 We chose this limit because it seemed like a good idea (thinking Twitter) and we wanted to make sure that the username and message would fit in the 1024 byte buffer we used for our socket and remove any potential edge cases that could arise from having a message that was too long.

-### Wire Protocol Threading
+### Threading

-For our wire protocol implementation, we decided to use threading in the server to handle multiple clients at once.
+For both our wire protocol and GRPC implementation, we decided to use threading in the server to handle multiple clients at once.
 We used locks to ensure that all threads inside of the server could alter the data when one thread was trying to access it.

-Our wire protocol server stores all accounts in a dictionary, with each username mapped to the queued messages.
+Our server stores all accounts in a dictionary, with each username mapped to the queued messages.
 We also keep a dictionary of online users, with each username mapped to the socket that the user is connected to.
 This allowed us to easily check if a user was online or not, and to send messages to the correct socket.

-Our wire protocol client runs a continuous loop that takes in user input and sends it to the server.
+Our client runs a continuous loop that takes in user input and sends it to the server.
 It also runs a separate thread that listens for any messages from the server.
 This allows the client to continuously listen for messages from the server, and to send messages to the server.

 ### Testing and handling edge cases